PrajwalM-R/ImageProcessingPreset/README.md

 Install necessary python libraries before running.

 ## Image Copyrights
-All test images and videos are my personal capture.
+All test images and videos are my captures.
 If using it in a paper/project, provide necessary credits.
 (Email me at prajwalmr4@gmail.com for image usage permissions)

 #### (Still Ongoing Work)